- How VUL Works

 Variable Universal Life vs. Universal Life

 Universal and variable life insurance share a flexible premium structure.
 However, the hallmark of variable universal life is the ability to invest the policy’s cash value in sub-accounts that fluctuate with the market.
 In traditional universal life, cash value typically grows based on fixed interest or an index, and it offers fewer options for accelerating growth through market-based gains.
+Those seeking more predictable growth, possibly at a lower risk, might lean toward universal life.
+If one has a higher risk tolerance and desires the prospect of greater returns, variable universal life may be more aligned with those goals.

 Variable Universal Life vs. Variable Life